 Out of office hours, the occupier should only arrange work of an emergency nature, informing the Property Department of this on the next working day.
 If in doubt consult either the Property Department emergency number, Rural Dean or the relevant Archdeacon.

-The cost of unauthorised work will not be met or reimbursed by the Diocese unless exceptional circumstances prevailed which can be justified.
+The cost of unauthorised work will not be met or reimbursed by the Diocese unless exceptional circumstances prevailed to justify it.

 9. ALTERATIONS CARRIED OUT BY THE OCCUPIER